Everything you wanted to know about Coral Springs Youth Soccer but did not know who to ask

 You will need to get the following on your own:

 The format for practices and games is geared to the Age Grouping of the player.
-If youre not sure what category a player is in, see the table on the Registration Page.
+If you're not sure what category a player is in, see the table on the Registration Page.
 Please note that the information listed below is what we have being doing in the past, and it may change from year to year.
-Were always trying to improve our program!
+Were always striving to improve our program!

-The minimum required time shall be two-thirds of the game for "U19", "U16" and "U15" games.
+The minimum required time shall be two-thirds of the game for 19U, U16 and U15 games.
 For all other age groups, each player shall play a minimum 1/2 of the game, and in addition, no player may play 4 quarters unless all other players have played 3 quarters of the game.